 Probably the most damaging form of wild life here are the elk.
 Hopefully, they leave some wheat to harvest ......... or at least eat all the wild oats.

 Rusk Ranch is located near the middle of Canada in the Swan River Valley agricultural belt.
-The acreage is surrounded by conventional chemical farms.
-It is hoped that this adventure will de-risk other farms towards environmentally sound farming practices that produce healthy nutrient dense corps!
+This beautiful acreage is totally surrounded by conventional chemical farms.
+It is hoped that the information supplied here will aid farmers and gardeners to grow nutrient dense crops in a sustainable manner which is in harmony with Mother Earth!!